chubbyalvin/PalWheel/README.md

 Saved\assignments.lua
 ```

-`settings.lua` stores user-facing preferences and controls.
+`settings.lua` stores user-facing preferences and controls, including the number of enabled wheels and the visible slot count for each wheel.

-`assignments.lua` stores the 24 assignment IDs used by Wheel I and Wheel II.
+`assignments.lua` stores the **36 assignment IDs** used by Wheel I, Wheel II and Wheel III.

 The generated files are written separately so updates to the mod do not need to overwrite user choices.

+Existing settings and assignments are migrated when required by newer PalWheel settings formats.

 ---